Rick712/prototype-mattie/README.md

 # prototype-mattie
 Welcome to the online manual to make an prototype for Mattie: a smart mattress.
 For this prototype, you'll need:
-- A NODEMCU ESP8266MOD with USB cabel
+- A NODEMCU ESP8266MOD with USB cable
 - A servomotor
 - A 3-pin on/off button
 - A sponge
-- 5 female to female cabel connectors
+- 5 female to female cable connectors
 - Scissors
 - Tape